 Unpasteurized cheese and some meat.
 These can be contaminated with a strain of bacteria (Listeria monocytogenes) that can cause disease in people.
 It can also cause miscarriage or damage to a developing baby during pregnancy.
 Listeria is often found in soft cheeses such as brie.
 It's found more often in imported cheeses than in U.S. cheeses.
 Listeria is one of the few bacteria that grow well in the 40°F (4°C) temperature of a refrigerator.

 Contaminated fruits and vegetables.
 These can carry many organisms and parasites, depending on where they were grown and how they were processed.
+Fresh fruits and vegetables may become contaminated with salmonella, E. coli, and listeria.

 Items in the kitchen can be contaminated by contact with contaminated people, foods, pets, or other environmental sources.